 10 Fantastic Caption Contest Examples

-To help you understand how brands use these types of contests to increase brand awareness, and engage their audience, check out these caption contest examples.
+To help you understand how brands use these types of contests to increase brand awareness, and engage their audience, check out these examples.
 They’re perfect for inspiring your next giveaway.

-One of the most popular caption contest examples around is from the New Yorker.
-Their weekly caption contest invites readers to write a caption for that weeks’ cartoon.
+One of the most popular photo caption examples around is from the New Yorker.
+Their weekly contest invites readers to submit a caption for that weeks’ cartoon.

-The newspaper then chooses 3 finalists from all submissions and lets their audience vote for their favorite.
+The newspaper then picks 3 finalists from all submissions and lets their audience vote for their favorite.
 The winner gets to see their caption published in the following weeks’ issue.

 This is an excellent example of how you can engage your existing audience while simultaneously expanding your reach.